DianZzzz/DianZzzz.github.io/_finance/CFA/Fixed-Income-Portfolio-Management.md

 POD Approximation: POD = Spread / LGD

 ## Credit Spread
+- `Yield/Benchmark-Spread`: subtracts the yield of an on-the-run government bond; maturities may not match
 - `G-Spread`: treasury yield with the matching duration as benchmark
-- `I-Spread`: interest rate swap as benchmar
+- `I-Spread`: interest rate swap as benchmark
-- `Asset Swap Spread, ASW`: difference between the bond's fixed coupon rate and the fixed rate on an interest rate swap
+- `Asset Swap Spread, ASW`: difference between the bond's fixed coupon rate and its interest swap rate
 - `Z-Spread`: spot curve as benchmark
 - `CDS Basis`: CDS with the same duration as benchmark
 -  `OAS Spread`